FAQ

 To find a more detailed walkthrough of the leasing process, read our Oil and Gas Leasing 101.

-The Secretary of the Interior is required to hold lease sales at least quarterly in every state where unleased lands are eligible under the Mineral Leasing Act.
+The Secretary of the Interior is required to hold lease sales at least quarterly in every state where unleased lands are eligible under the Mineral Leasing Act of 1920.
 Lease sales are now held through a commercial online website called EnergyNet.

-The lease sale process begins with public nominations of available lands to be included in a sale, for which entities must submit a $5/acre Expression of Interest fee.
+The lease sale process begins with public nominations of available lands to be included in a sale—known as “Expressions of Interest (EOI).”.
 The BLM state office considers these nominations and conducts an environmental review.
 Based on that review, the state office then issues a notice of sale, with a period for public comments or formal protests on the proposed leases.
 After the comment period, the state office publishes the final list of tracts available for lease and opens online bidding.

 Lands that are offered for sale go through a competitive bidding process and the legal minimum for a bid, also known as the bonus bid, is set at $10/acre.
 Companies who win the bid must pay the BLM an application fee, the bonus bid amount, and the first year’s rent priced at $3/acre.

 Over the course of the lease, lessees must pay rent during periods of nonproduction–$3/acre for the first two years of the lease, $5/acre for years 3-8 of the lease, and no less than $15/acre for years 9-10.
 Once production begins, lessees no longer pay rent and instead pay a royalty on the value of total oil and gas produced.
-The royalty rate is currently set at 16.67%.
+The statutory minimum for royalty rate is currently set at 12.5%.

 On January 27th, just one week after taking office, President Biden signed Executive Order #14008, Tackling the Climate Crisis at Home and Abroad, and paused new oil and gas lease sales on public lands and in offshore waters.
 The DOI was ordered to conduct a comprehensive review of permitting and leasing practices, which would include reconsidering the royalty rates for coal, oil, and gas.
 The executive order did not pause any other aspects of oil and gas development, including applications for permits to drill (APD) or production, which usually takes place after land parcels have already been leased.
 The pause was lifted by court injunction in June 2021.